pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to enable automatic saving
      - N/A
    * - ``pocketmine.command.save.perform``
-     - Allows the user to enable automatic saving
+     - Allows the user to perform a manual save
      - N/A
    * - ``pocketmine.command.say``
      - Allows the user to broadcast announcements to the server